Rybread15325/FlashFeedCapstone2026/README.md

-# FeedFlash — Real-Time Finance Research Dashboard
+# FlashFeed — Real-Time Finance Research Dashboard

 A self-hosted finance dashboard that aggregates news, social sentiment, and market data into one live interface.
 Runs entirely in Docker — no local Node.js or Python required.